DevExpress/devextreme-ui-template-gallery/README.md

 To run these UI templates on your machine, clone this repository and follow the instructions below.

+1. Choose a framework and go to a corresponding folder:

+    - `cd packages\angular` for Angular

+    - `cd packages\react` for React

+    - `cd packages\vue` for Vue

-1. Run the `npm i` command in the framework folder to install packages to the project and prepare the repository.
+2. Run the `npm i` command to install packages to the project and prepare the repository.

-2. Start the project with one of the following commands depending on the framework of your choice:
+3. Start the project with one of the following commands depending on the framework of your choice:

     - `npm start` for Angular

+    - `npm start` for React

     - `nmp run serve` for Vue

-    - `npm start` for React

-3. Open the application on the local server.
+4. Open the application on the local server.

 ## How It is Organized